How cardiac catheterization is changing the way heart disease is diagnosed and treated in children

 Since the 1980s, the Cardiac Center at CHOP has used catheters to map the structure and function of children's hearts.
 This helps clinicians identify heart anomalies and plan treatments.
 As cardiac imaging has improved, so has the quality and quantity of information clinicians can gather from these procedures.

-"We are closing holes in the heart, opening narrow blood vessels, replacing faulty valves and helping kids with complicated heart conditions delay or avoid open-heart surgery," says Jonathan J. Rome, MD, attending cardiologist and Director of the Cardiac Catheterization Laboratory at CHOP.
+"We are closing holes in the heart, opening narrow blood vessels, replacing faulty valves and helping kids with complicated heart conditions delay or avoid open-heart surgery," says Jonathan J. Rome, MD, Associate Chief of Clinical Affairs and attending cardiologist at CHOP.
 About 1,500 cardiac catheterization procedures are performed each year at CHOP.
 The benefits for children include a decreased use of anesthesia, less risk of infection and a quicker recovery time.

 In the past year, CHOP's Cardiac Center has performed more than 75,000 diagnostic tests on patients and nearly 900 cardiothoracic surgeries.
 The large volume of patients assessed and treated gives CHOP a unique perspective on all types of congenital heart disease (CHD).